Simplified and Generalized Masked Diffusion for Discrete Data: Relation to Existing Work

 \end{proposition} \Cref{prop:score-mean-relation} (proved in \Cref{app:score}) implies that a reasonable score model for a mask state is

-Indeed, plugging \eqref{eq:score-mean-param} into the score-based loss \eqref{eq:score-entropy} recovers our objective \eqref{eq:diff-kl-limit}.
-In \citet{lou2023discrete} the score is parameterized as a neural network without enforcing the constraint in \eqref{eq:score-mean-rel}.
-This means the learned backward model can be incompatible with the forward process.
+Indeed, substituting \eqref{eq:score-mean-param} into the score-based loss of \citet{lou2023discrete,benton2024denoising} recovers our objective \eqref{eq:diff-kl-limit}.
+In \citet{lou2023discrete}, the score is parameterized as a neural network without enforcing the constraint in \eqref{eq:score-mean-rel}.
+This means the learned reverse model can be incompatible with the forward process.
 We find that our parameterization, which enforces the constraint, leads to more stable training and better results.